-In order to attend NEO A&M College as an F-1 Visa student, the following information must be completed and on file in our Admissions Office.
-Once we receive the required documentation we will issue you an I-20 form which you must take to the consulate for your Visa.
+In order to attend NEO A&M College as an F-1 visa student, all required documents must be completed and on file in our Admissions Office.
+Once we receive the required documentation, we issue you an I-20 form which you must take to the consulate to obtain your Visa.

 Send all the completed forms and required documents to:

 Miami, OK 74354